DevOpsPlayground/DIY/playgrounds/October_2019/header.md

 sudo apt install ansible
 ```

-and again

 ```bash
 ansible --version
 ```

-That's it!
+Now all should be working as expected.

 ## Step 2.
 Configuring passwordless SSH Access to the remote host

-Run the following command from your `control-panda`.
+Run the following command from your `workstation`.

 ```bash
 cd ~/Hands-on-with-Ansible-Oct-2019